Skip to footer content

 Docker Compose Build (Developer Tutorial): Figure 12

-For example, to submit a document for encryption, you can send a POST request to the IronSecureDoc API:
+To encrypt a document, send a POST request to the IronSecureDoc API:

 curl -X 'POST' \